Urban Wood Economy logo

 Memphis Urban Wood logo

-"The good folks at Urban Wood Economy truly understand the opportunity and the circularity of urban wood.
+"The good folks at Unified Wood Economy truly understand the opportunity and the circularity of urban wood.
 Highest use, in highest volumes for the longest period of time, to extract maximum value.
 And practice what they preach."

 Mike Larrivee, P.G. | Director of Sustainable Initiatives, The Works, Inc.